shaneholloman/docmd/docs/theming/assets-management.md

    assets/images/logo.png
    ```

-2. Reference these files in your `config.js`:
+2. Reference these files in your config file:
    ```javascript
    module.exports = {
      // ...